wavebyrd/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume.md

 ## Key volume Expectations

-GX provides several Expectations specifically designed for managing data volume.
-These can be added via the GX Cloud UI or using the GX Core Python library.
+GX provides several Expectations specifically designed for managing data volume, all of which can be added directly from the GX Cloud UI or using the GX Core Python library.
+Some of them can be automatically generated when you add a new Data Asset using GX Cloud.

 ### Expect Table Row Count To Be Between